KarineVinette/ALGOSUP_2022_Project_3_C/README.md

 ## Project progress:

 14_01_2022 : Project is done at 20%.
-We managed to finish "Create and Play a Basic Note" in a week.
+We managed to finish "Create and Play a Basic Note" in a week.</br>
-21_01_2022 : The second part of the project is done : basic filters, envelope and chords.
+21_01_2022 : The second part of the project is done : basic filters, envelope and chords.</br>
-28_01_2022 : The third part of the project is done : frequency analysis andadvanced filters.
+28_01_2022 : The third part of the project is done : frequency analysis andadvanced filters.</br>
 07_02_2022 : The project is done, we didn't do the MP3 Compression.

 ## How to install it and run it